 "Upstanders" are those who aren't directly involved in a cyberbullying incident but who step in to help anyway.
 They empathize with the targets of cyberbullying and do something about it.
 As teachers, it's important to aid students in thinking about the important role they can play when it comes to cyberbullying and digital drama.
 Assist your students in becoming upstanders with these resources:

 - Grades K–5: Help young students learn how to be safe, responsible, and respectful online and offline with the Pause & Think video and free classroom poster.

 - Grades 6–12: Let students explore how to recognize and respond to cyberbullying with this free downloadable tip sheet for middle and high school students (also available in Spanish).

 4. Get parents involved.

 We know that for parents and caregivers, cyberbullying and digital drama can be both confusing and worrying.
 Help families start thinking about these topics by exploring Common Sense Education's printable Family Tips on cyberbullying.
 You can also share articles, videos, and Q&As in a classroom newsletter, on your school's website or social feed, or at your next parent event.

-This article originally appeared on Teaching Channel.
+A version of this article originally appeared on Teaching Channel.